 2) Pack them into a jar and cover with water (you can top this up over the course of a few days, once the scum starts to form, leave it and start a new jar)

 4) Put in a warm dark place.
-After a month you can start taste testing it
+Stir once a day for about a week.

-5) Once ready.
-Strain and decanter into a bottle.
+6) Once ready, decanter into a bottle.
 If you find your vinegar is cloudy, that is fine (it is apple sediment and good), if you don’t like that though, you can strain it through a coffee filter.

 Watch our Foraging Hangout for more ideas on thrifty and environmental living… if you want additional link and information visit Red Ted Art.